ws2260/scRNA.seq.course/docs/25-search.md

 cellIndex <- buildCellIndex(muraro)
 ```

 The gene index contains for each gene indexes of the cells where it is expressed.
-This is similar to sparcification of the expression matrix.
+This is similar to sparsification of the expression matrix.
 In addition to this the index is also compressed in a way that it can accessed very quickly.
 We estimated that one can achieve 5-10 compression factor with this method.

 By default the `cell_type1` column of the `colData` slot of the `SingleCellExperiment` object is used to define cell types, however it can also be defined manually using the `cell_type_column` argument of the `buildCellTypeIndex` function (check `?buildCellTypeIndex`).